 • Bookings include a 1-hour reservation of our safari tent for eating lunch between 12-1pm

 Workshop options are dependant on the season.
-For information on the workshops we currently have available, please contact the education team via email.
+For information on the workshops we currently have available, please click the below button to contact the education team.

 • If you require space for your class to eat lunch, our Safari Tent can take groups of up to 30 children.
 This must be booked in advance.